RuiAAPeres/RPDynamicWarningView/README.md

 A simple warning view that takes advantage of UIKit Dynamic.
 This is inspired on the jumping icon that you would see on a Mac's dock, when the app wants to get your attention.
 (For example: open a project in Xcode and remove the physical project afterwards: your will see the Xcode icon jumping from the dock).

-On this demo a warning is showed, because we can't find his locaiton.
+On this demo a warning is showed, because we can't find the user's locaiton.
 With `RPDynamicWarningView` it would look like this:

 <img src="https://raw.github.com/RuiAAPeres/RPDynamicWarningView/master/demo.gif">

 You can use this project with any image and text you would like.
-The goal is to draw the user's attention to it, without blocking the UI in any way (avoiding `UIAlertView`).
+The goal is to draw the user's attention to it, without blocking the UI (avoiding `UIAlertView`).

 Usage
 ---------